 2. Getting good sleep can help restore your Qi

 Sleep is one of the best ways to recharge your Qi.
 Since your body is in a complete state of rest, it gives time to help your body heal.
-For some of our favorite at-home sleep tips, check out our 29 Natural Remedies to Sleep Better and Get Deep Sleep.
+For a more restful night of sleep try these herbal flower teas that are naturally caffeine free and promotes a better night of rest.

 Regular exercise is an important part of keeping your Qi balanced, but you have to be careful not to overdo it.
 Too much intense exercise can cause your Qi to stagnate or have too much Qi.
 That’s why lighter exercise like Qigong or Tai Chi is suggested as a daily exercise.
 Qigong, which means “'life energy cultivation,” is a holistic system of coordinated body posture and movement, breathing, and meditation used for the purposes of health and spirituality.
 Qigong is great for harmonizing, strengthening, and healing your body.